zbuhrer/plantsketch/README.md

    streamlit run app.py
    ```

-2. In your web browser:
+2. Using the web interface:
-   - Upload a video file of your garden or plants
+   - Choose between video or image input
-   - Adjust the FPS slider to control how many frames are extracted
+   - For video: Upload a video file and adjust the FPS slider
+   - For images: Upload multiple image files (minimum 5 recommended)
    - Click "Start Scan" to begin processing
-   - The application will extract frames, run Meshroom, and store the results
+   - View the processing log and results

-3. View scan history at the bottom of the page
+3. Review scan history at the bottom of the page

 ## System Architecture